 True North Destinations glamping domes are located directly on the Cabot Trail in Pleasant Bay, Cape Breton.
 Along with Archers Edge they were some of the first geodesic domes available in Nova Scotia.
 There are 10 geodesic domes on property for glamping, one of which is fully accessible.
 All glamping domes have hot tubs, full kitchens with stove tops, bathrooms with showers, and are quite spacious.
 Each dome has 1 double bed and a pull out couch and sleeps 4 adults max or 2 adults plus up to 3 kids.

 Child friendly.
 No pets allowed.
-Starting summer 2022 the property will also feature a Nourish Microshop and Juice bar.
-Beach access by 2023.
+Started in summer 2022 the property also features the Nourish Microshop and Juice bar in the main office.
+Beach access opening by summer 2023.
 True North Destinations is open year round however note that finding dining options nearby in the winter months can be a bit more difficult.

 To learn more about the True North Destinations glamping domes or to book now visit their site HERE.